 Recent results on sunscreens --- questions and options

 We know that sunscreen is valuable for reducing the risk of skin cancer if we are going to be in the sun.
 But with the wide range of choices, what are the active ingredients and how do we select products that may be best for you?
 A recent article in the Journal of the American Medical Association brings attention to these questions.
-Researchers at UMass-Amherst and Baystate Medical Center are also studying the effects of chemicals in sunscreens affect breast health.
+Researchers at UMass-Amherst and Baystate Medical Center are also studying the effects of chemicals in sunscreens that affect breast health.

 Are chemicals in sunscreen absorbed into our bodies?